 It provides the knowledge and understanding of composite manufacturing procedures and processes and competitive skills for entry-level jobs in several manufacturing industries.
 It also provides a strong foundation to continue with the AAS-T degree in Materials Science.

 By taking the technical courses required for a job in the field with the option to pursue a bachelor's degree, a student can both prepare themselves to go to work and transfer to a bachelor of science degree at specific schools.
 Those who already hold a bachelors degree but wish to learn the field of composites may also find that this program will meet their needs.
-This degree will prepare you for the new Bachelor of Applied Science in Advanced Manufacturing and Materials Engineering Technology (AMMET) degree that will begin Fall of 2021 (not in college catalog until June 2021, but it has been fully approved.)
+This degree will prepare you for the new Bachelor of Applied Science in Advanced Manufacturing and Materials Engineering Technology (AMMET) degree that will begin Fall of 2022 (postponed one year), but it has been fully approved.)

 What You Will Learn